4 min read

 The Complete Guide On How To Use Trendlines

-How to draw and use trendlines 101
+How to draw trendlines 101

 The next question that always comes up is whether you should use the candlestick-wicks or the candle-bodies to draw the trendlines!?
 The answer is confluence.